 Small marijuana grow-houses may get by with simple hand watering on an as-and-when-required basis.
 But this vital task can get overly laborious with large-scale grow operations.
 Many grow houses are designed and built with automated systems that use computer-controlled delivery of specific amounts of water to each plant when it’s needed.
 Overwatering can be just as harmful to marijuana plants as under-watering.

 Sophisticated irrigation systems that work on automated demand are available.
 They include the precise mixing of nutrients, which again vary on where the plants are in their life cycle.
 Water sources can be expensive or scarce, depending on the location of the grow house.
 Some operations tap into civic services and are metered.
-Others tap into drilled or artesian wells, and some of the ‘green’ grow houses make use of recirculation and exterior storage tanks that trap and store rainwater.
+Others tap into drilled or artesian wells, and some of the ‘green’ grow houses use recirculation and exterior storage tanks that trap and store rainwater.

-Planning and utilizing an irrigation system is as important as planning what type of structural material is going to be used in a marijuana grow house.
+Planning and utilizing an irrigation system is as important as planning what type of structural material will be used in a marijuana grow house.

 Moving back to the initial planning stage in designing a marijuana grow-house.
 The first consideration other than the size and the location of what’s to be built is the materials used in the grow-house structure.

-For stand-alone grow rooms, there are a number of choices, but wood is a poor material.
+For stand-alone grow rooms, there are several choices, but wood is a poor material.
 Wood is susceptible to high moisture that’s found in marijuana grow houses.
 It can quickly twist and rot, presenting a source of crop-killing mold.
 Wood is also highly combustible and should be ruled out for that reason alone.

 Plastics and other composite materials can support a grow-house structure, but they are expensive and hard to obtain.
 Concrete is an option, but cement products like poured-in-place walls or masonry blocks are cumbersome and pricey.